awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-vpc.md

 1. In the confirmation message that appears, choose **Close**\.

-1. If you intend to enable [zone awareness](es-managedomains.md#es-managedomains-zoneawareness) for your Amazon ES domain, you must create a second subnet in a different Availability Zone in the same region\.
-If you don't intend to enable zone awareness, skip to step 8\.
+1. If you intend to enable [multiple Availability Zones](es-managedomains.md#es-managedomains-multiaz) for your Amazon ES domain, you must create a second subnet in a different Availability Zone in the same region\.
+Otherwise, skip to step 8\.

    1. In the navigation pane, choose **Subnets\.**